ansible/docsite/user-journeys/ansible-user-journey-maps.md

 - Tests, publishes, and maintains all of these

 ### Advanced tasks
+- Manages multiple playbooks, inventories, and jobs with AWX
+- Improves role quality with ansible molecule
+- Creates execution environments with ansible-builder and ansible-navigator

+## Operations

+## Developer

+### Beginner tasks
+ - Reviews code of conduct and contributor guidelines for project of interest
+ - Sets up development environment with vsCode plugin(s)
+ - Fixes issues in existing project, collection, or module
+ - Reviews PRs for project of interest
+ - Creates module or plugin for local use

+### Intermediate tasks
+- Adds new feature to an existing project
+- Develops a dynamic inventory plugin
+- Adds a new module to an existing collection
+- Converts a role into a collection
+- Deprecates a module within a collection

+### Advanced tasks
+- Creates new Ansible project to provide new functionality to the ecosystem
 - Creates collections (reusable plugins, roles, and playbooks)
+- Troubleshoots collections with ansible-navigator
+- Requests a collection be added to the Ansible package
 - Creates execution environments (collections, libraries, and ansible-core version)
 - Tests, publishes, and maintains all of these

-## Operations

-## Developer

 ## Community maintainer
+- Follows all community-related discussions in their area and participates in decisions
+- Maintains repository, including CI tests, PR reviews and merges
+- Ensures important issues are fixed
+- Releases project/collections regularly
+- Actively acts to build a growing and welcoming community of contributors

-## Community member
+## Community member/evangelist

+## Novice
+- Learns about  the community and reviews the code of conduct
+- Joins community discussions for areas of interest (matrix, forum)
+- Participates in a meetup or other local event
+- Contributes to Ansible projects in GitHub (code, documentation, reviews etc)

+## Intermediate
+- Presents at a meetup
+- Writes and shares blog post/video etc
+- Contributes a feature/collection etc to an Ansible project

-## Community evangelist
+## Advanced
+- Hosts a meetup
+- Becomes maintainer of an Ansible project or collection
+- Becomes member of Ansible steering committee